Daniel Haggerty, Ph.D., Director

 Students are expected to become involved in extracurricular and service activities on campus if they wish to remain in SJLA.
 Many participants also study abroad, earn a double major in philosophy, and join the Honors Program if they apply and are accepted during their sophomore year.
 Above all, participants are expected to seek out and interact with their professors and other students in this community of learning, which is under the direction of Daniel Haggerty, Ph.D.

-SJLA students should use their seven or eight elective courses to study history, mathematics, the natural and social sciences, and languages.
+SJLA students should use their seven or eight elective courses to study history, mathematics, computer literacy, the natural and social sciences, and languages.
+While the SJLA Honors Program does not require the study of foreign language it does encourage it as the study of languages makes a distinctive contribution to a liberal arts education.